firebase/flutterfire/CONTRIBUTING.md

 ### Use

-FlutterFire use [pigeon](https://github.com/flutter/packages/tree/main/packages/pigeon) to generate some MethodChannel.
+FlutterFire use [pigeon](https://github.com/flutter/packages/tree/main/packages/pigeon) to generate the MethodChannel API layer between Dart and the native platforms.
-To modify the messages send with Pigeon, you can modify the `pigeons/messages.dart` file in the corresponding folder.
+To modify the messages sent with Pigeon (i.e. API code between Dart and native platforms), you can modify the `pigeons/messages.dart` file in the corresponding folder and regenerate the code running the below noted melos command.

 Then you can run